dynamsoft-docs/barcode-reader-docs/programming/index.md

 # Programming

-Learn how to use Dynamsoft Barcode Reader SDK in different programming languages:
+Learn how to use Dynamsoft Barcode Reader SDK in different platforms:

 - Browser
   - [JavaScript]({{ site.js }})